okeshawarz/prospectus/draft4.md

 # Introduction: Centering Space in Political Economy

 # What do Landlords Do?
-The Political Economy of Urban Real Estate
+The Political Economy of Urban Growth

 ## Abstract